bradleesand/cppgm-pa6/README.md

     $ git clone git://git.cppgm.org/pa6.git

+It contains:

-It contains a stub implementation of `recog` with some starter code, a compiled reference implementation and a test suite.
+- a stub implementation of `recog` with some starter code
+- a compiled reference implementation `recog-ref`
+- a test suite.
+- a stdin/stdout wrapper for `recog-ref` called `recog-ref-stdin` that also has the `--trace` switch enabled
+- the grammar for this assignment called `pa6.gram`
+- a html grammar explorer of `pa6.gram` in the sub-directory `grammar/`

 You will also want to reuse your Preprocessor/Lexer from PA1-PA5.